nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ---

-## Cloning a snapshot and attaching a database
+# 2.2 - Cloning a snapshot to a new volume and attaching the database

 But that seems a little heavy handed, let's try cloning the snapshot to another volume and then attaching the database

 - **Create a New Volume**